gyulanemeth/bluefox.email/docs/personalization.md

 #### TRUNCATE

-With the `TRUNCATE` function, you can limit the length of a string, and it adds "..." to the end of the string.
-This is very useful when you don't know how long strings you’re going to pass to your triggered or transactional emails.
+Limits the length of a string and appends `...` to the end.
+This is especially useful if you don’t know how long a string might be in your triggered or transactional emails.

 ```
 {{TRUNCATE text characterNum}}